Mnmbrane/LW_RPG/README.md

 # LW RPG Character Viewer

-A web application for viewing Lone Wolf RPG characters built with Rust/WebAssembly backend and JavaScript frontend.
+A web application for viewing LW RPG characters built with Rust/WebAssembly backend and JavaScript frontend.
 This project demonstrates character selection and detailed character viewing with stats, abilities, and descriptions.

 ## Features